 TLOA section 213 deals with two key sets of players in prosecuting Indian-country crimes: Special Assistant U.S. Attorneys and Tribal Liaisons.
 Subsection 213(a) codifies the Attorney General's authority to appoint Tribal prosecutors and other qualified attorneys as Special Assistant U.S. Attorneys (SAUSAs) to assist in prosecuting Federal offenses committed in Indian country.
-While such appointments had been made occasionally in the past U.S. Attorneys are now practively recruiting ecuting Federal offenses committed in Indian country.
 While such appointments had been made occasionally in the past, U.S. Attorneys are now proactively recruiting Tribal prosecutors for these assignments.
 Currently, there are eight Tribal prosecutors serving as Special Assistant U.S. Attorneys.
 And at least ten more Tribal prosecutors have been selected by U.S. Attorneys, in consultation with Tribes, to serve as SAUSAs; these individuals are presently undergoing background checks, and it is expected that they will be appointed to serve as SAUSAs by the end of the calendar year.